kimbrow-slice/SOSGame/README.md

 1. Implement the logic to save the game data to CSV
 2. Create a dynamic scoreboard into the GUI
 3. Create a dedicated Styles.axaml file for all GUI styling

-### To Do for Sprint 2:
-1. Implement the logic to have player vs AI model
-2. Refactor code for better readability